 Prioritise health problems and intervene appropriately to assist the patient in complex, urgent or emergency situations, including initiation of effective health care.

-Able to provide telephone advice as required for all nursing related activities including long term condition management.
+Able to provide telephone advice as required for all nursing related activities including long term condition management

-Implement and participate in vaccination and immunisation programmes for both adult and children, in the surgery, offsite at a planned area (eg church hall) or at the patients home (for housebound).
+Implement and participate in vaccination and immunisation programmes for both adult and children, in the surgery, offsite at a planned area (eg church hall) or at the patients home (for housebound)

 Advise, support and where appropriate, administer vaccinations for travelling abroad.